gastongouron/gastongouron.github.io/reflection.md

 /** This value is very similar to position:static, with one vital difference: While a rendered element does get the width and height of the element, it doesn’t have to occupy the space designated for it. **/
 position: relative;

+/** An element with position:absolute is removed from the document flow, which means the rest of the document acts as if the element weren't there. **/
 position: absolute;

+/** Elements with fixed positioning don't move.
+For example, pages with fixed navigation schemes generally use fixed **/
 position: fixed;

+/** Descendant elements **/
 position: inherit;

+/** extra properties for positionning are **/
-/** extra properties: top right bottom left **/
+position: top right bottom left

+/** Placing elements on the first plan or on the background, be careful with this one**/
-z-index:
+z-index: [positive or negative value]

+/** The default behavior is to make the overflowing content visible, but it can be changed so that the content is clipped to the confines of the element’s box, optionally providing a mechanism for scrolling the content. **/
+overflow: [visible (the default), hidden, scroll, auto, inherit]
 ```

-CSS positioning can look tough on the first look. but once you start working with a grid system and some flex property and @media properties in order to adapt to screen size modification you can go kind of further in terms of responsiveness.
+CSS positioning can seem tough on the first look.
+But once you start working with it, you will find that you often use the same kinds of positionnings, more over, with a grid system (some table, flex and @media properties in order to adapt to screen size modification) you will be able to go kind of further in terms of design and responsiveness.
+Also, using overflow on certain sections (and some other CSS tricks) you will be abble to enhance the user experience on your website.

 #### What aspects of your design did you find easiest to implement?
 What was most difficult?
 The easiest: My Layout was quite simple by the way so everything was easy to implement.